HansonSoftware/cs-neetcode/README.md

 You will have a unique directory for each problem you solve.

+Let's create the structure above by running the following commands!

-Now, create a solution file for the entire project:
+Create a solution file for the entire project:

 > Run this command from the root directory of the repository.